vbluemer/Homogenization_for_Damask/docs/Examples/elastic_tensor.md

 ## Creating the project

-In this example, the project name is assumed to be `fit_elastic`, the grid file to be located in the project folder as `input_files/grid.vti` and the material properties file in the project folder as `input_files/material_properties.yaml`.
-In this example the randomly grid and material properties files are used from the ExampleProject, with the estimated yield strengths found in the [`uniaxial yield points`](yield_point.md) example.
+In this example, the project name is assumed to be `template_elastic_tensor`, the grid file to be located in the project folder as `input_files/Polycrystal_25_5x5x5.vti` and the material properties file in the project folder as `input_files/titanium_zero_rotation_assigned.yaml`.
+In this example, all material points are unrotated with respect to the referece orientation, meaning they posses Euler angles of `[0,0,0]`.
+This allows a quick sanity check of results, as the components of the input material should be recovered in the homogenized result.

 Within the project folder, create the `problem_definition.yaml`.
 Add the following configuration: